Cosmology in the non-linear regime : the small scale miracle: Introduction

 Pushing to small scales is challenging for future surveys because they are entering the non-linear regime of structure formation where the physics of the dark matter halos become relevant.
 There is however a wealth of evidence that the halo properties do encode cosmological information to constrain Dark Energy and Gravity \citep{Balmes2014,Lopes2018,Lopes2019,Contigiani2019,Ryu2019}.
 This motivates rising interest to use non-linear scales for cosmological constraints \citep[e.g.]{Lange2019}.

-For the matter field, various methods have been developed to predict P(k) to smaller scales with the required 1\% precision, for instance the \Euclid{} emulator can reach $k\sim 5 h/\mr{Mpc}$ \citep{EuclidEmulator2019} for $\Lambda$CDM, and fitting functions are proposed to push to $k\sim 10/\mr{Mpc}$ \citep{Hannestad2019}.
+For the matter field, various methods have been developed to predict P(k) to smaller scales with the required 1\% precision, for instance the \Euclid{} emulator can reach $k\sim$ 1 h/Mpc \citep{EuclidEmulator2019} for $\Lambda$CDM, and fitting functions are proposed to push to $k\sim 10/\mr{Mpc}$ \citep{Hannestad2019}.
 This 1\% target can also be reached for models beyond $\Lambda$CDM --including Dark Energy, Modified Gravity and neutrinos-- through rescaling methods based on the halo model \citep{Cataneo2019a,Giblin2019,Cataneo2019b}.

 For galaxy clustering, the situation is complexified by the galaxy formation physics.
-Halo model-based approaches are however showing their strength to extract cosmology out of galaxy statistics either with machine learning methods \citep{Ntampaka2019}, or with analytical Halo Occupation Distribution \cite{Kobayashi2019}.
+Halo model-based approaches are however showing their strength to extract cosmology out of galaxy statistics either with machine learning methods \citep{Ntampaka2019}, or with analytical Halo Occupation Distribution \citep{Kobayashi2019}.
+Emulators have also been developed, and for instance the \texttt{matryoshka} emulator \citep{DonaldMcCann2021} trained on the BACCO simulations \citep{Angulo2021} reaches sub-percent precision up to $k\sim$ 1 h/Mpc.

 Targeting non-linear scales also brings the difficulty from a more complex statistic: the matter/galaxy density field becomes significantly non-Gaussian, which increases the error bars due to non-Gaussian covariance terms.
 In this article, I build up on \cite{Lacasa2018b,Lacasa2019b} which allow a near complete modeling of these non-Gaussian terms using the halo model and Halo Occupation Distribution.